 Vegan on a Budget: Tips for Creating Delicious and Affordable Vegan Meals

-For students and vegans on a budget, this post is for you!
+Are you vegan on a budget?
+This post is for you!

 Have people asked ever asked you: